This case study isn’t yet optimised for mobile.

 Signal quality (low–moderate risk)

 The system depends on reliably detecting attention drift from application and window focus patterns.
-Even when technically accurate, prompts that appear at the wrong moment may feel distruptive or punishing.
+Even when technically accurate, prompts that appear at the wrong moment may feel disruptive or punishing.

 User acceptance / privacy (moderate risk)